 • Megan Ann Wilson, designer, stylist, and creative consultant

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
-Some of our latest conquests include the best women’s wardrobe basics, white T-shirts for women, ultra-flattering pants, jeans for women, gray T-shirt, invisible underwear, and the most flattering things.
+Some of our latest conquests in the women’s category include the best wardrobe basics, white T-shirts, ultra-flattering pants, jeans, gray T-shirts, invisible underwear, and the most flattering clothes and makeup.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.